ankitguptaaa/ankitguptaaa/README.md

 - 👋 Hi, I’m @ankitguptaaa
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning Pytyon and Web development apps.
+- 🌱 I’m currently learning Python, web Development, Database and AWS(Full Stack Developer).
 - 💞️ I’m looking to collaborate on people who is working on apps and reduce the complexity of the problem with the algorithm.
 - 📫 How to reach me ankit1463@gmail.com.Please, mail me.